mapper1024/mapper1024/doc/Development-Journal.md

 * (Future) Rendering may be parallelized---each large tile should be independent of the others.
 * (Curiosity) Hexagonal tiles?
 More options for borders, best at filling space.

+## Implementing the Render
+I began to implement the renderer.
+I tore out all of the old renderer relating to rendering as tiles and began implementation of each node that needed to be drawn having a "NodeRender" object associated (and cached) for it.
+This NodeRender object will abstract actually rendering each individual node and calculating border areas for the various sizes, and the primary renderer will piece all of these objects together appropriately.

 # References
 * Neupane, S. (2017). *Storing and Rendering Geospatial Data in Mobile Applications*. https://scholarworks.uno.edu/honors_theses/90
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.